-TITLE I. INVESTING IN PREVENTION AND FAMILY SERVICES
+SUBTITLE A. INVESTING IN PREVENTION AND FAMILY SERVICES

-Subtitle A - Prevention Activities Under Title IV-E
+Part 1 - Prevention Activities Under Title IV-E

-Beginning October 1, 2019, states will have the option to use Title IV-E funds for prevention services for eligible children and families.
+Beginning October 1, 2019, states will have the option to use Title IV-E funds for prevention services for eligible children at risk of foster care placement and their families.

 Eligibility for Prevention and Family Services and Programs (Sec.
-111):
+50711):

-- Children who are candidates for foster care and identified in a prevention plan as being at imminent risk of entering care but who can safely remain at home or in a kinship placement if provided services that prevent entry into foster care.
-This includes children whose adoption or guardianship arrangement is at risk of disruption or dissolution that would result in entry into foster care. - Children in foster care who are pregnant or parenting. - Parents or kin caregivers of candidates for foster care where services are need to prevent entry into care and directly relate to the child's safety, permanence or well-being.
+- Children who are "candidates" for foster care, meaning they are identified in a prevention plan as being at imminent risk of entering care but can safely remain at home or in a kinship placement if provided services that prevent entry into foster care.
+This includes children whose adoption or guardianship arrangement is at risk of disruption or dissolution that would result in entry into foster care. - Children in foster care who are pregnant or parenting. - Parents or kin caregivers of candidates for foster care where services are needed to prevent the child's entry into care or directly relate to the child's safety, permanence or well-being.

 Duration of Prevention and Family Services and Programs (Sec.
-111):
+50711):

-Title IV-E dollars can only be used to provide services for a maximum of 12 months.
-Children and families can receive these services more than once if they are again identified as a candidate for foster care later in life.
+• Title IV-E dollars can only be used to provide services for a maximum of 12 months beginning on the date the child is identified in a prevention plan as a candidate for foster care or a pregnant and parenting foster youth in need of services.
+Children and families can receive these services more than once if they are later identified again as a candidate for foster care.

 No Title IV-E Income Eligibility Requirement for Prevention and Family Services and Programs (Sec.
-111):
+50711):

-Eligible children, youth, parents and kin caregivers are eligible for prevention services and programs regardless of whether they meet the AFDC income-eligibility requirements otherwise required for Title IV-E reimbursement.
+• Eligible children, youth, parents and kin caregivers are eligible for prevention services and programs regardless of whether they meet the AFDC income-eligibility requirements required for Title IV-E reimbursement.

 Types of Prevention and Family Services and Programs (Sec.
-111):
+50711):

-- There are two types of services and programs eligible for Title IV-E reimbursement for a 12-month period: - Mental health and substance abuse prevention and treatment services provided by a qualified clinician.
+• There are several types of services and programs eligible for Title IV-E reimbursement for not more than a 12-month period:

-- o In-home parent skill-based programs, which include parent skills training, parent education and individual and family counseling. - Services and programs can be funded with federal dollars for a 12-month period that begins on either the date on which a child is identified in a prevention plan as a candidate for foster care or as a pregnant or parenting youth in foster care in need of services. - The services and programs must be trauma-informed. - The services and programs must meet certain evidence-based requirements that follow promising, supported, or well-supported practices as defined in the bill.
-(Modeled from the evidence-based criteria similar to that used by the California Evidence-Based Clearinghouse for Child Welfare.) - The Secretary of the Department of Health and Human Services (the Secretary) will release guidance no later than October 1, 2018 on the practice criteria required for these services or programs and a pre-approved list of services and programs that meet these requirements.
+- Mental health and substance abuse prevention and treatment services provided by a qualified clinician. - In-home parent skill-based programs, which include parenting skills training, parent education and individual and family counseling. - Services and programs can be funded with federal dollars for not more than a 12-month period that begins on either the date on which a child is identified in a prevention plan as a candidate for foster care or as a pregnant or parenting youth in foster care in need of prevention and family services and programs. - The services and programs must be trauma-informed. - The services and programs must meet certain evidence-based requirements that follow promising, supported, or well-supported practices as defined in the bill.
+(Modeled from evidence-based criteria similar to that used by the California Evidence-Based Clearinghouse for Child Welfare.) - The Secretary of the Department of Health and Human Services (the Secretary) will release guidance no later than October 1, 2018 on the practice criteria required for these services or programs and a "pre-approved" list of services and programs that meet these requirements.
 This Secretarial guidance will be updated as often as necessary.

 Prevention Plan Requirements (Sec.
-111):
+50711):